 Christianity Today 2023 Book Award Finalist (Bible & Devotional)

 Sheltering Mercy helps us rediscover the rich treasures of the Psalms--through free-verse prayer renderings of their poems and hymns--as a guide to personal devotion and meditation.

-This artful, poetic, and classic devotional book features compelling custom illustrations and foil-stamped hardcover binding, offering a fresh way to reflect on and pray the Psalms.
+This artful, poetic, and classic devotional book features compelling custom illustrations and beautiful hardcover binding, offering a fresh way to reflect on and pray the Psalms.

 "Psalm-praying is one of the oldest and most powerful ways of learning to talk to God.
 Yet the words of the Psalms are distant from us, and Christians are not always sure how to make those ancient words our words.
 Smith and Wilt provide in this book the kindling for our own Psalm-praying, provoking our response and forming the word of God in our mouths.
 Pray the words of Scripture and then let their words spark your imagination and slow you down enough to learn the grammar of intimacy with God."

-Glenn Packiam, associate senior pastor, New Life Church; author of The Resilient Pastor and Blessed Broken Given
+Glenn Packiam, author of The Resilient Pastor and Blessed Broken Given

 "This beautiful collection of psalms expressed as poetic prayer reminds us of the relevance of reverence in our daily lives and the hope breathed through even the darkest of sufferings.
 Alight on a different poem each day, and find rest in its cadence, restoration in its celebration, and guidance from new songs grown from deep-rooted wisdom."